Well, even distinguished and experienced and all that make mistakes.

 Okay, I understand that.

-It doesn't matter what you say as long as you achieve your political goal.
+It doesn't matter what you say, as long as you achieve your political goal.

-And you are absolutely correct, and there are two uh major points here.
+And there are two major points here.

-First, this is why the Liberals want the Bible out of the public schools and out of American culture.
+First, this is why the liberals want the Bible out of the public schools and out of American culture, because it is the only thing that can determine right and wrong.

-As absolutes.
+Because absolutes.

 No, they don't even believe in absolutes of any kind.